shirazz/shirazz/README.md

 ### Hello world 👋

 - 🔭 I’m currently working on a NextJS rewrite of an old app written in AngularJS
-- 🌱 I’m currently learning K8s, Fargate
+- 🌱 I’m currently planning to get my first AWS Certification this year
 - 👯 I’m looking to collaborate on React Porjects and Libraries
 - 🤔 I’m looking for help with Advanced React Patterns
 - 💬 Ask me about HTML, CSS, JavaScript, ES6, React, Angular JS